 The study of chemistry is broad but fundamental in a young student’s education.
 A chemistry education is necessary because it connects and helps you understand other sciences such as physics, biology, and geology.
-Be an important part of their junior high or high school education by becoming a chemistry teacher.
-At Wayne State College, you’ll get a solid understanding of chemistry while also learning how to teach in a classroom setting.
+With a degree to teach chemistry, you can be an important part of their junior high or high school education.
+In the chemistry education degree program at Wayne State College, you’ll get a solid understanding of chemical sciences while also learning how to teach in a classroom setting.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

 In addition to choosing the chemistry subject endorsement, you will also need to select a field endorsement or a second subject endorsement to receive your B.A. or B.S.

 For professional education: 27-33